tidepod-d4g/resources/README.md

 # Resources for Team TidePod
 ### UGA Data for Good team lead by Sai Aguru

-hey everyone!
-This repository will be used to post various helpful resources!! -sonia

 ## Python tutorials!!! important
 - [Understanding numpy](https://docs.scipy.org/doc/numpy/user/quickstart.html) : NumPy is one of the most widely used Python packages.
 It allows data representation through arrays!
 Super good to know as an intro to using data
 - [Understanding Pandas](https://towardsdatascience.com/a-quick-introduction-to-the-pandas-python-library-f1b678f34673) : Another super very important python package! **Please read and understand, the most important part of Pandas is understanding how to store data into a dataframe**